-- First of all, the influence of RH fluctuations on the deliquesced particle fraction was determined for a fixed welas 2300 position, i.e. a fixed mean residence time.
-Thereto, the welas 2300 inlet was placed again at z = 30 cm.
-RH{mean} was varied between 240 71.6% and 78.1%, i.e., from below to above DRH of the investigated NaCl particles, and $\sigma{\rm RH}$ was set between 0% and 9.5%.
-A few studies exist (e.g., MacPherson et al., 1992; Lenchow et al., 1994; Kulmala et al., 1997; Siebert and Shaw, 2017), which show $\sigma{\rm RH}$ values in the range of 1% to 4.6%, depending on the environmental conditions.
-It means that our measurements cover this range of observed strengths of RH fluctuations. - The obtained deliquesced particles fractions f{del} are depicted in Fig. 4 as a function of σ{RH} for four different RH{mean} values.
-245 Generally, it becomes obvious that the humidity fluctuations have a strong influence on the fraction of deliquesced particles.
-Particle deliquescence can be observed although RH{mean} < DRH.
-Furthermore, we detect an increase of the deliquesced particle fraction with increasing $\sigma{\rm RH}$ as long as RH{mean} < DRH.
-In this case, an increasing $\sigma{\rm RH}$ increases the probability that solid NaCl particles are in a RH field with RH-values higher than DRH.
-The slope of $f{\rm del}$ flattens for RH{mean} being close to DRH and becomes negative for $RH{mean} > DRH$ as now the increasing σ{RH} increases the probability that solid NaCl 250 particles experience a RH field with RH-values lower than DRH, and therefore do not deliquesce.
-In other words, in this case not all particles deliquesce although $RH{mean} > DRH$.
+First of all, the influence of RH fluctuations on the deliquesced particle fraction was determined for a fixed welas 2300 position, i.e. a fixed mean residence time.
+For this, the welas 2300 inlet was placed again at z = 30 cm.
+RH{mean} was varied between 71.6 % and 78.1 %, i.e., from below to above the DRH of the investigated NaCl particles, and σ{RH} was set between 0 % and 9.5 %.
+A few studies exist (e.g., MacPherson et al., 1992; Lenchow et al., 1994; Kulmala et al., 1997; Siebert and Shaw, 2017) that show σ{RH} values in the range of 1 % to 4.6 %, depending on the environmental conditions.
+It means that our measurements cover this range of observed strengths of RH fluctuations.

+The obtained deliquesced particle fractions f{del} are depicted in Fig. 4 as a function of σ{RH} for four different RH{mean} values.

+Generally, it becomes obvious that the humidity fluctuations have a strong influence on the fraction of deliquesced particles.
+Particle deliquescence can be observed although $RH{mean} < DRH$.
+Furthermore, we detect an increase in the deliquesced particle fraction with increasing σ{RH} as long as $RH{mean} < DRH$.
+In this case, an increasing σ{RH} increases the probability that solid NaCl particles are in a RH field with RH values higher than the DRH.
+The slope of f{del} flattens for RH{mean} , which is close to the DRH, and becomes negative for $RH{mean} > DRH$ as now the increasing σ{RH} increases the probability that solid NaCl particles experience a RH field with RH values lower than the DRH and therefore do not deliquesce.
+In other words, in this case, not all particles deliquesce although $RH{mean} > DRH$.

-Secondly, the influence of RH fluctuations on the deliquesced particle fraction was determined as a function of mean particle residence time $t{\rm res}$ in a fluctuating RH field.
+Secondly, the influence of RH fluctuations on the deliquesced particle fraction was determined as a function of mean particle residence time t{res} in a fluctuating RH field.
 This was achieved by changing the position of the welas 2300.
 The purpose of this type of experiment is as follows.
-Particles once deliquesced will not recrystallize / effloresce at DRH.
-They would do so at the ERH, which is between 43% and 45% for NaCl particles of the investigated size range (Tang et al., 1977; Cziczo et al.,
+Particles once deliquesced will not recrystallize/effloresce at the DRH.
+They would do so at the ERH, which is between 43 % and 45 % for NaCl particles of the investigated size range (Tang et al., 1977; Cziczo et al., 1997; Gao et al., 2007).
+However, in our experiments, even for the broadest RH distributions, we do not reach this ERH.
+That means if solid NaCl particles are inserted into fluctuating RH fields, the residence time in this field might influence the number and fraction of deliquesced particles.